Coelecanth/Project-guideFlyFishing/README.md

 | The following image shows the full text search for the veneu and description works, as in this example we search for the word grayling |![screenshot](documentation/img/gen/search-gray.jpg)|

 **SITE CONTIANER**
-The site container was discussed at length in the UX degin section explaing the many benefits it brings to the presertantion and user expereince and how it helps in various ways.
+The site container was discussed at length in the UX design section explaining the many benefits it brings to the presentation and user experience and how it helps in various ways.

 | Description | Image |
 | --- | --- |